milofultz/adventofcode2020/16/aoc16-plan.md

 - Get fields by looking from top until 2 consecutive newlines
   - split by ": ", get header and value range
   - split value range into tuple of (low, high)

+### Test tickets and get invalid nums

+- create sum variable
+- get all field ranges into one list
+- create valid number list from ranges
+    - create output set
+    - for each range
+        - output.update([num for num in range(low, high+1)])
+- for each ticket in nearby tickets
+    - for each number in ticket
+        - if number not in range list, add number to sum
+- return sum